ntoles/tristan-wiki/pages/tristanv2/getting_started/tristanv2-configure.md

 ### Cluster specific customization

 Code can be configured for a specific cluster saved into the `configure.py` file.
-For example, to enable all the `Perseus`-specific configurations (Princeton University) include the `-perseus` flag when calling the `python configure.py`.
+For example, to enable all the `Perseus`-specific configurations (Princeton University) include the `--cluster=perseus` flag when calling the `python configure.py`.
 This will automatically enable the new MPI version, `ifport` library, `intel` compilers and specific vectorization flags.

 Most clusters use the so-called `slurm` scheduling system where jobs are submitted for scheduling using a submit script.
 Here is a best practice example of such a script: